HenriqueMedeiross/Gradient-descent-study/README.md

 <img src="https://github.com/HenriqueMedeiross/Gradient-descent-study/blob/master/Equations/X-matrix.png?raw=true">

+Let's take an real exemple to understand better.
+Suppose you want to predict apartament prices, your features could be the size of the apartament, the floor it's located and how many garages it has

 Unlike the function y = ax+b, we have more than 1 entry *x*, we have *n* entries (that was written above as a vector).
 Consider a and b as weigths of that function y, now if we have *n* features we will need *n+1* weigths to construct some linear model function.
 Let's call those theta, and it's vector form is as follows: